Gamora: Countdown to Infinity

 Later, Gamora was confronted in her dreams by an elderly version of herself who turned out to be a part of her which had remained trapped in the Soul Stone after she left its internal paradise.
 This gave Gamora a motivation to recover the Soul Stone at whatever cost.
 When the Guardians of the Galaxy find the Power Stone, Gamora pleads with Star-Lord to let her use the Stone so she could get the Soul Stone and recover the piece of her soul trapped within it.
 Quill refuses and Gamora leaves him with a parting kiss.

 Infinity Wars

-After experiencing reoccurring dreams concerning encounters with an older version of herself, Gamora came to the realization that a portion of her soul remained trapped inside the Soul World.
-Determined to set it free, Gamora set out to find the Soul Gem.
-To this end, she located Grandmaster and made a deal with him to perform missions for him with the Guardians of the Galaxy in exchange for information, hoping to find about the Soul Gem this way.
-When carrying a heist on the Collector's collection, Tivan agreed to help Gamora in her mission.
-He made a deal with Gamora, offering his assistance in stealing the Soul Gem if it turned out the Grandmaster possessed it, in exchange for the Infinity Gem Gamora bluffed about possessing.